tasuki/lsg/english.md

 ## First time?

 1. Register early.
-Places in the cottages are limited.
+Places in the cottages are limited (bring a sleeping bag!).
 If you bring a tent you'll always fit.
 2. Take warm clothes.
 It can get very cold.
-3. After arriving, visit the shop on the lefthand side of the main square or ask people sitting under the big tree for help.
+3. After arriving, visit the shop on the left hand side of the main square or ask people sitting under the big tree for help.

 ## How to register